bkb3/Brownian-motion/README.md

   - 3D version, maybe? :D

 # LICENSE
-  -GNU GPL v3 or later on your opinion.
+  - GNU GPL v3.0 or later on your opinion